SleeeepyZhou/MatrixCalc/README.md

 # MatrixCalc
-Matrix calculator for Godot/Maodot.
+Matrix class and calculator for Godot/Maodot.
-Automatically use computational shaders to accelerate calculations based on computational complexity.
+Automatically use computational shaders(GPU or other) to accelerate calculations based on computational complexity.

 ## Currently supported